 (2) I will identify a set of watershed metrics for the Suwannee River basin from public data repositories that are useful for understanding trends in variables that are known to correlate with changes in river discharge, nutrient levels, or aquatic biodiversity and habitats.

-Figure 2- Intertidal Zone Changes from 1886 to 1995 for Topographic Survey T-1700, (Raabe et al. 2004)
+Figure 2- Intertidal Zone Changes from 1886 to 1995 for Topographic Survey T-1700, (Raabe et al. 2004).
+As an example Raabe et al. (2004) determined that …provide an example result here to help in understanding the figure above.

 Spatial Observational Units